SuppieRK/java-throwable-utils/README.md

 }
 ```

-with this library you can simplify this pipeline to:
+with this library, you can simplify this pipeline to:

 ```java
 import function.io.github.suppierk.java.util.ThrowableConsumer;